likeich/quran.sh/_posts/2024-09-21-quran-trinity.md

 {% include verse.html surah="5" ayah="72-75" %}

+The Trinity is THE essential doctrine of Christianity and makes it distinct from any other religion.
+It is important to note that the ayah above are the ONLY ones in the Quran that mention the Trinity whatsoever.
+The Quran does not, in a single example, describe the Christian doctrine of the Trinity correctly as Father, Son, and Holy Spirit.

 ## How Muslims Respond + Counterarguments

 1. *The ayah was meant for a group that DID worship Mary in Arabia*